mishrajishivam3950/Food_App/README.md

 Node.js (version 14 or above)
 npm (Node Package Manager) or yarn

 Getting Started
 To start the Food Delight server and run the application, follow these steps:

 Clone the repository:
 git clone https://github.com/salaimuniselvam-s/vgts-task.git

 Navigate to the project directory: cd vgts-task

 Install the dependencies:
-yarn
-        or

-npm install
+yarn or npm install

 Start the development server:
-yarn dev
-        or

-npm run dev
+yarn dev or npm run dev

-Open your browser and visit http://localhost:3000 to access the Food Delight application.
+Open your browser and visit http://localhost:3000 to access the Food Delight application.Preview
-Preview

 Check out the preview of the Food Delight application by following this link: Food Delight Preview

 This video provides a visual walkthrough of the application, showcasing its features and user interface.
 Download & Watch the preview to get a glimpse of what Food Delight has to offer.

-Technologies Used
+Technologies Used:

 Food Delight is built using the following technologies:

 React.js: A JavaScript library for building user interfaces.